 Appendix Format

-The Submission 2 Appendix consists of two documents: the Narrative Report (examples contained in Appendix A of this Word document) and an accompanying quantitative reporting template (MCP Submission 2 Template) as an Excel document.
+The Submission 2 Appendix consists of two documents: the Narrative Report (examples contained in Appendix A of this Word document), and an accompanying quantitative reporting template (MCP Submission 2 Template) as an Excel document.

 Quantitative Responses

 MCPs must submit responses for quantitative measures using the accompanying quantitative reporting template (MCP Submission 2 Template) in the Excel document available on the DHCS HHIP website.